jusatdeloitte/genai-flow-workshop/system_messages/user_proxy.md

-You are a helpful assistant.
-You can execute code.
+A helpful assistant, who can execute code.